MrLiPx/file-to-base64/README.md

 ### Base64 to Image
 - Instantly convert Base64 strings to viewable images
-- Support for PNG, JPEG, GIF, WebP, SVG, BMP, ICO formats
+- Support for PNG, JPEG, GIF, WebP, SVG, BMP, and ICO formats
 - Real-time preview of converted images
 - One-click download option

 ### Image to Base64
-- Convert any image file to Base64 string
+- Convert any image file to a Base64 string
 - Drag & drop file upload
-- Copy Base64 string with one click
+- Copy the Base64 string with one click
 - Choose between raw Base64 or Data URL format

 ## ✨ Why Choose Us?